-10 Winter Outdoor Activities For ChildrenDecember 6, 2018 • Get Outdoors
+10 Winter Outdoor Activities for ChildrenJanuary 13, 2022 • Get Outdoors

-The cold weather needn’t stop you from enjoying fun family outdoor adventures.
-There are so many activities that you can enjoy when it’s cold outside!
+The chilly weather needn’t stop you from enjoying fun family outdoor adventures.
+There are so many winter outdoor activities that you can enjoy when it’s cold outside.
 Plus, playing outdoors in winter really benefits children.

 1) Go sledging

 If we’re lucky enough to have some snow this winter, go sledging.
-If you haven’t got a sledge, you can make one from some cardboard and a plastic bag.
 Wrap up warm in gloves, hats and scarves, dress your little explorers in warm waterproof gear and snowboots, and go and enjoy some snowy fun.

 2) Go on a family walk

 A family walk is always a good idea.
-If your gang is a little more ambitious, go for a longer one (here are our favourite family-friendly winter walks in the UK).
-If you’re not lucky enough to live close to the woods, head to the nearest park or even go for an urban stroll.
+If your family is a little more ambitious, go for a longer one (here are our favourite family-friendly walks in the UK).
+If you’re not lucky enough to live close to the woods, head to the nearest park or even go for a walk around your neighbourhood.

 Making a bird feeder is such a quick and easy craft activity for the winter, plus it teaches little explorers to look after our feathered friends.

 Wrap up warm, organise a scavenger hunt with your little adventurers and celebrate winter.
 Simply draw up a list of things for the little ones to find and send them off to search or use our handy spotting sheet.
 There are lots of things to spot on a winter scavenger hunt: animal tracks, pine cones, evergreen trees and many more!
 Top tip: take a basket or a bag so your children can collect their items to take home and use in their craft projects.